 Below are some signs to look out for that may indicate your dog is in late-stage Cushing’s disease:

-• Extreme weakness or lethargy: Your dog may seem increasingly tired and find it challenging to move around as usual.
+- Extreme weakness or lethargy: Your dog may appear increasingly tired and struggle to move around as usual.

-• Neurological signs: In severe cases, dogs may experience neurological symptoms like seizures, disorientation, or even collapse.
+- Neurological signs: In severe cases, dogs may exhibit neurological symptoms, including seizures, disorientation, or collapse.

 Assessing Your Dog’s Quality of Life